-If you’re looking for a good slice of pizza, here’s where you can find one.
+If you’re looking for a good slice of pizza after you have been unpacking or working the whole day, here’s where you can find one.

 Where to Try Delicious Pizza

 For all the pizza lovers out there, there are many fantastic places to check out.
-If you’re moving with kids, there’s no doubt your little ones will want to go there, too.
+If you’re checking the safety of your future neighborhood and moving with kids, there’s no doubt your little ones will want to go there, too.
 No matter which of the best places to live in New York you choose, there will be some excellent pizza places nearby.
 You can be sure of that.
 Now, let us mention some that you should consider first:

 - Totonno Pizzeria Napoletana